-10.4 Safe Electrical Practice & Training
+13.4 Safe Electrical Practice

-- safe procedures that are in their job assignment.
-Employees who face a risk of electric shock but who are not qualified persons shall be trained & familiar with electrically related safety practices All employees must be trained on minimum safe approach distances and clearances to power lines.
-Instruction is to be given never towork on exposed and /or live wires. - For all unqualified employees, minimum safe approach distance shall be posted and 10 feet distance shall be kept from all exposed power sources.
+- All employees exposed to electrical shock shall be trained on electrical safety and general safe procedures that are in their job assignment.
+All employees must be trained on minimum safe approach distances and clearances to power lines.
+Instruction is to be givin never towork on exposed and /or live wires. - For all unqualified employees, minimum safe approach distance shall be posted and 10 feet distance shall be kept from all exposed power sources.
 If more than 50kv, consult the OSHA standard for proper distance to maintain. - Where electrical hazards may exist in any location, including confined spaces or enclosed work spaces in that case protective barriers/shields and insulating material must be present to protect exposed electrical hazards. - Conductive apparel will not be worn unless the items are rendered non-conductive by covering, wrapping or other insulating means. - Employees will be trained on all safety-related work practices to prevent electrical shock.
 Avoid work on live equipment.
 Perform Lock-out Tag-out procedures prior to performing work - When working on or near exposed de-energized parts, they are to be treated as live.
 Always have electrical exposures tested do not assume it is dead. - Only qualified persons may work on energized parts.
 Protective measures must be in use such as insulated tools and PPE appropriate to the voltages contained in the equipment. - When working under overhead lines, clearance distance must be provided or lines shall be de-energized and grounded.
 Minimum safe approach distance should be established prior to work commencing.
 When a qualified person is working near overhead lines, whether in an elevated position or on the ground, the person may not approach or take any conductive object without an approved insulating handle closer to exposed energized parts than shown in Table S5

-TABLE S5 Voltage range (phase to phase) | Minimum approach distance
+TABLE S 5 Voltage range (phase to phase) Minimum approach distance 300V and less Avoid Contact